-Remember you might not be the only job they are applying for so you need to make them feel that your service is the right one for them.
+Remember yours might not be the only job they are applying for, so you need to make them feel that your service is the right one for them.

 Best practice is to make the recruitment process as clear, timely and positive as possible.
 That way whether they are successful or not they should be left with a positive impression of the organisation and be willing to recommend you to colleagues and friends.